When you need a HMO licence

 You'll need a licence if you own or manage a property anywhere in Luton and it is occupied by five or more persons, forming two or more households who share common amenities like a bathroom or kitchen.

-Operating an HMO without the proper licence is a criminal offence and carries an unlimited fine on summary conviction.
+Operating an House in Multiple Occupation (HMO) without the proper licence is a criminal offence and carries an unlimited fine on summary conviction or a civil financial penalty of up to £30,000 which will rise to £40,000 in May 2026.
 In addition, tenants will be able to claim back a year’s worth of rent from you.

 HMO property types